whoward/docs/markdown/reference/primer-on-saucelabs.md

 ###Run tests as part of a build
-SauceLabs has plugins for all the major CI tools:
+Sauce Labs has plugins for all the major CI tools:

 - [Jenkins][3]
 - [Travis] [4]